nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 CareConnect is a **CLI-first** **case management application** that enables social workers to efficiently manage client details, appointments, and priorities.
 Repeated chores including data entry and search will be streamlined via simple CLI inputs, easing the mental load of the social workers, allowing them to focus more on delivering high-quality care and support for the clients.
+CareConnect is best viewed in a **desktop** environment with **full screen**.
+You may see some content being cut-off if the window size is too small.

 * Table of Contents
 {:toc}